-Y-90 The Complete Course On-Demand offers a learning experience that cannot be found any where else.
-This on-demand activity is designed with previously recorded lectures, panel discussions, and case scenarios.
-This activity offers the most in-depth, comprehensive and challenging curriculum available for clinical teams interested in initiating, developing or strengthening their practice in this exciting aspect of interventional oncology.
+Y-90 The Complete Course On-Demand offers a learning experience for interventional radiologists and trainees interested in initiating, developing, or strengthening their practice in using intra-arterial Y-90 in the treatment of hepatic malignancies.
+This activity is designed with previously recorded lectures, panel discussions, and case scenarios and offers the most in-depth, comprehensive and challenging curriculum available for clinical teams.

 Upon completion of the advanced portion of this course, the attendee should be able to:

 - Discuss the current algorithms and outcomes for treatment of primary and secondary hepatic malignancies inclusive of surgical, medical and transarterial therapies and explore the ideal sequencing of radioembolization in those algorithms